utahta/trans.nvim/README.md

 let g:trans_lang_output = 'float'
 ```

-A Floating window is automatically hide when mouse cursor is moved.
+A Floating window is automatically hide when cursor is moved.